Print

 2. Simmer.
 Add yams, bring to a simmer, cover, simmer on med-low heat until yams are fork-tender, 15-20 minutes.
 Let it cool a bit while you prepare your garnishes.

-3. Puree soup until very smooth.
+3. Puree soup until silky smooth.
 Either blend in a high-powered blender or use an immersion blender.
-Get it as smooth and silky as you can.
+Add up to 1 cup of water as needed to thin it out if you prefer, or keep it thick.
 Return to the stove and heat on medium-low.

 4. Season.
 Stir in ½-1 cup of coconut milk, reserving some for garnish.
-Add the brown sugar, soy sauce ( or fish sauce), and the lime juice.
-Taste.
-Adjust the seasonings.
-You may need to add more depth (soy sauce), a pinch or two of salt, more lime, more sugar, or more heat (Sriracha).
+Add the brown sugar, soy sauce (or fish sauce), and lime juice.
+Taste it.
+Adjust and balance the seasonings.
+You may need to add more depth (soy sauce or fish sauce if you like), a pinch or two of salt, more lime, more sugar, or more heat (Sriracha).

 5. Garnish with cilantro, scallions, coconut milk swirl (whisk with a little warm water to loosen), lime wedges, and Aleppo pepper.